 Many of the titles here also are available on the Xbox Series X and Xbox Series S, so you can play them with Microsoft’s more powerful hardware down the line.
 Most are available on Xbox Game Pass Ultimate, too, so you can play them for free with a subscription.

 Best action Xbox One exclusives

 Insomniac Games has been mostly associated with the PlayStation family because of games like Ratchet & Clank and Spider-Man, but the studio was at its absolute best when it created Sunset Overdrive.
 Set in the titular Sunset City during an apocalypse brought on by tainted energy drinks, it’s up to you to defeat the grotesque mutants roaming the streets — all while grinding and bounding between buildings like you’re a professional skateboarder without a skateboard.

 Sunset Overdrive is bright, colorful, and often hilarious, poking fun at established video game tropes and never taking itself remotely seriously.
 Given the number of dark and gritty games released this generation, it’s more than welcome.

 Read our full Sunset Overdrive review

 One of the most experimental games released for Xbox One, Remedy Entertainment’s Quantum Break takes the developer’s famed third-person shooting expertise and puts a science-fiction twist on it.
-Following a failed experiment that resulted in multiple researchers gaining time travel abilities, it’s a race against the ever-shifting clock in order to protect the world from the ambitions of an unhinged villain.
+Following a failed experiment that resulted in multiple researchers gaining time-travel abilities, it’s a race against the ever-shifting clock to protect the world from the ambitions of an unhinged villain.

 Along with your wits, you’re given a gun and the ability to momentarily manipulate time, resulting in some very effective powers during shootouts.
 In between these sections, the game makes use of live-action scenes to give more insight into the story, with acclaimed actors like Lance Reddick, Aiden Gillen, and Shawn Ashmore.